 So send out those Microsoft Excel and Google Docs spreadsheets early.
 Not only do advance schedule notices help employees in their personal lives, but it also helps minimize “no-shows” or late arrivals, as employees have time to plan.
 For example, even if night shift workers generally know they’re going to be working late, knowing which days of the week they can sleep in will help them a lot.

 2. Be Fair About Scheduling Employee Shifts

 There are always going to be shifts that are more sought after than others, and there are always going to be shifts that are difficult to fill.
 It is critical to be fair about scheduling employees for these shifts.
 Inevitably, someone will be disappointed or unhappy with the shifts they are given.
 Do your best to be fair.

 The easiest way to handle assigning “good” shifts is to reward them to those with positive behavior (like no tardiness or no “no shows”).
 Watch for those employees that go the extra mile in their current position, those who are willing to fill last-minute or unwanted shifts or those who provide excellent customer service.
 If your business has “on call” shifts, try to reward those employees who are willing to cover them by giving them the more desirable shifts at other times.

-It has been scientifically proven that regular breaks during the workday make for more productive employees.
+It has been scientifically proven that regular breaks during the workday make for more productive employees and better work done.
 More than 20% of employers do not allow for frequent breaks during long shifts.
-No matter what type of business you operate, a short break is still vital for your employees to quickly take a breather and recharge, enabling them to provide the best service or work possible.
+No matter what type of business you operate, a short break is still vital for your employees needs.
+They let them quickly take a breather and recharge, enabling them to provide the best service possible.
 Rested and happy employees are nearly 20% more effective than those who are not.
 Simple things can mean a lot.